devjldp/CodeInstitute_Project1/README.md

 * The link to the live website is here: [Wedding: Wishes and Dreams](https://devjldp.github.io/CodeInstitute_Project1/)

 # Bugs
-The button that displays the menu on mobile size shows the menu, but it doesn't respond.
+* The button that displays the menu on mobile size shows the menu, but it doesn't respond.
 The bug, which was caused by adding unnecessary Bootstrap scripts, has been fixed.
-The menu displayed on mobile size appeared centered without alignment, displaying an untidy appearance.
+* The menu displayed on mobile size appeared centered without alignment, displaying an untidy appearance.
 It has been fixed by aligning the text to the left.
-When we are on the services page, the link is not displayed as active.
+W* hen we are on the services page, the link is not displayed as active.
 The error was that the "active" class was missing.
-It is presumed that Chrome developer tools is in general not as accurate as the physical devices.
+* It is presumed that Chrome developer tools is in general not as accurate as the physical devices.
 In several cases what was displayed on the responsiveness testing in Chrome development tools was not exactly as appeared on actual devices so changes were always checked on actual devices for final approval.